 The Maryland BRFSS is conducted under guidance from the Centers for Diseases Control and Prevention (CDC).
-For more information regarding the BRFSS survey and its use in all 50 states and several territories, please visit www.cdc.gov/brfss/
+For more information regarding the national BRFSS survey and its use in all 50 states and several territories, please visit www.cdc.gov/brfss/.

 Please consider participating in the BRFSS survey if you are called.
 The Maryland BRFSS program depends upon participation of Maryland residents of every age, sex, race, and ethnicity throughout the state in order to properly assess the health of Maryland residents.
 The survey is completely anonymous, and no identifying information will be recorded or shared.